grinushka/serioguesser/README.md

 Hope you enjoy it!

+Note: the project have not been finished yet, so some bugs may arise.
+Sorry! :)

-### Challenges faced anf things learned during development
+### Challenges faced and things learned during development

 - Keep both desktop, tablet and mobile version together, changing the layout with media queries and modern CSS features
 - Trying to keep JS consice